-When a child who is restrained in becoming adult is involved in the evaluative situation, the orthopedagogue selects from the groundforms.
-In conjunction with these forms, there are aids available.
+When a restrained child is involved in the evaluative situation, the orthopedagogue selects from the ground forms.
+In conjunction with these forms, aids also are available.
 In this regard, Langeveld (135, 55) distinguishes among six aids available to the orthopedagogic evaluator:

-- (i) works which the child him/herself brings up, e.g., schoolwork, drawings, written texts, etc.; - (ii) learning abilities, as manifests with the help of intelligence media and scholastic tests; - (iii) his/her physical development and condition; - (iv) the educative circumstances he/she is in; - (v) projective and other techniques for determining how he/she subjectively faces life;
+(i) works which the child him/herself brings up, e.g., schoolwork, drawings, written texts, etc.;

+(ii) learning abilities, as are manifested with the help of intelligence media and scholastic tests;

+(iii) his/her physical development and condition;

+(iv) the educative circumstances he/she is in;

+(v) projective and other techniques for determining how he/she subjectively faces life;